 Custom cocktails can also quickly add up during a wedding.
 Ensure the alcohol price is also properly indicated to avoid surprise charges later.

 Working with event planners is great, but they can also be too expensive for some people.
 Some full-service event planners can charge as much as $25,000 for everything.
 However, once you understand their changes, it is now easier to bargain and avoid any issues later on.

-Are you over the budget?
-It might just be time to save more on your wedding budget.
+Are you over the wedding budget?
+It might just be time to save more on your wedding cost.

 The first thing would be to change the venue.
 Getting raw spaces such as lofts and barns can seem like a steal, but you might spend more to make it a good venue for your wedding.
 So, you can sometimes opt for a venue with almost everything set up already.